thexmanxyz/Package-Builder-Gantry/README.md

 * `pkg_hydro_enable`: `0` or `1`, defines if the Joomla plugin for Hydrogen should be generated
 * `pkg_global_enable`: `0` or `1`, defines if the Joomla plugin for global installation should be generated

-The build files have to be placed in a directory one layer below the project root to work correctly e.g. `root\build` or `root\make`.
+The build files have to be placed in a directory at least one layer below the project root to work correctly e.g. `root\build` or `root\make`.

 Take a look on my other [Gantry projects](https://gantryprojects.com) to get some examples on how you have to structure your project directory to be compatible with the *Gantry Package Builder*.